axem-solutions/dem/docs/installation.md

 ## Prerequisites

-To use the dem on your PC, you need to have the following tools installed:
+To use the DEM on your PC, you need to have the following tools installed:

 - Python 3.10+
 - Docker Engine